MiSTer-devel/Downloader_MiSTer/README.md

 This tool installs and **updates all the cores** and other extra files for your *MiSTer*.
 It also updates the menu core, the MiSTer firmware and the Linux system.
 The source for all downloads is the [MiSTer Distribution](https://github.com/MiSTer-devel/Distribution_MiSTer) repository.

-The **MiSTer Downloader** is a substitute for the [MiSTer Updater](https://github.com/MiSTer-devel/Updater_script_MiSTer), and is meant to offer a more safe and robust experience, while being much faster.

-As a drawback, the **Downloader** is not backwards compatible with the old INI files that were configured for the [MiSTer Updater](https://github.com/MiSTer-devel/Updater_script_MiSTer).
-In fact, as of today, this tool doesn't implement many fine-grained features that allow you to customize the updating process in depth.
-In case you value these features, consider to keep using the [MiSTer Updater](https://github.com/MiSTer-devel/Updater_script_MiSTer) as usual.
-Both tools will coexist in the near future.

 ### Setup and Usage

 Download this [ZIP file](https://github.com/MiSTer-devel/Downloader_MiSTer/releases/download/latest/MiSTer_Downloader.zip) and extract `downloader.sh` to your `/Scripts` folder on your primary SD card (create that folder if it doesn't exist).
 You only need to perform this operation once, since this tool self-updates itself.